-- 4.2.19 The ELAS bandwidth profile is based on the MEF 10.1 Bandwidth Profile. - 4.2.20 The attributes of the bandwidth profile that can be populated with values, and a range of options for an WSA to select, are shown in Table 3. - 4.2.21 The relationship between Bandwidth Profiles and ELAS, being either per ELAS or per ELAS CoS instance based, is discussed in §4.2.28 to 4.2.36. - 4.2.22 In general it would be expected that the traffic management of an ELAS is in accordance with the Bandwidth Profile across the BAP network.
-This bandwidth profile can be defined in terms of upstream (reference point 3, UNI ingress) and downstream (reference point 3a/b, NNI ingress) traffic.
+- 4.2.20 The ELAS bandwidth profile is based on the MEF 10.1 bandwidth profile. - 4.2.21 The attributes of the bandwidth profile that can be populated with values, and a range of options for an WSA to select, are shown in Table 3.

-4.2.23 The management of traffic in an ELBS and/or at a POI will be in accordance with the ELBS and/or POI SLAs.
-This mapping to the POI and/or ELBS service is discussed in more detail in §5.3 and 5.4.
+- 4.2.22 The relationship between bandwidth profiles and ELAS, being either per ELAS or per ELAS CoS instance based, is discussed in 4.2.29 to 4.2.31 and associated Notes. - 4.2.23 In general it would be expected that the traffic management of an ELAS is in accordance with the bandwidth profile across the BAP network.
+This bandwidth profile can be defined in terms of upstream (reference point 3, UNI ingress) and downstream (reference point 3a/b, NNI ingress) traffic. - 4.2.24 The management of traffic in an ELBS and/or at a POI will be in accordance with the ELBS and/or POI SLAs.
+This mapping to the POI and/or ELBS service is discussed in more detail in 5.3 and 5.4.

 Option Committed Information Rate (CIR) Excess Information Rate (EIR) Committed Burst Size (CBS) Excess Burst Size (EBS)

 Metric Kbps Kbps Bytes Bytes

 1

 Ν

+•

-ELAS Bandwidth Profile Options
+TABLE 3ELAS Bandwidth Profile Options

-- 4.2.24 There are two options available to signify which traffic is in-profile (CIR) and which traffic is out-of-profile (EIR), and therefore eligible to be discarded as per the traffic management policies of the BAP. - 4.2.25 The first option is based on pre-determining certain 802.1p priority code points (PCP) to represent CIR and EIR traffic, per ELAS.
-This approach is limited to four CoS bandwidth profiles per ELAS per service. - 4.2.26 The second option leverages the Discard Eligible Indicator (DEI) bit as specified by 802.1 ad to indicate out-of-profile (EIR) traffic.
-This in conjunction with the 802.1 p PCP bits, enables DEI significance for all eight 802.1 p values and thus would allow up to eight bandwidth profiles per ELAS.
+- 4.2.25 There are two options available to signify which traffic is in-profile (CIR) and which traffic is out-of-profile (EIR), and therefore eligible to be discarded as per the traffic management policies of the BAP.
+These mechanisms are specified in MEF 10.1 and BBF TR-101. - 4.2.26 The first option is based on pre-determining certain IEEE 802.1p priority code points (PCP) to represent CIR and EIR traffic, per ELAS.
+This approach is limited to four CoS bandwidth profiles per ELAS per service. - 4.2.27 The second option leverages the Discard Eligible Indicator (DEI) bit as specified by IEEE 802.1 ad to indicate out-of-profile (EIR) traffic.
+This in conjunction with the IEEE 802.1 p PCP bits, enables DEI significance for all eight IEEE 802.1 p values and thus would allow up to eight bandwidth profiles per ELAS.